Anaisha12/Google-Girl-Hackathon/README.md

 Once the data is uploaded, the code is ready to be run.
 There are two code blocks.
 Both can be run using:
 Runtime->Run all

+# Details on the data
+The trace table used in this code is a demo dataset generated with the help of some AI tools and with some manual alterations.
+This data mimics the simulator data and has been generated only to test the latency and bandwidth calculation code.
+In order to implement the RL algorithm in the second part of the problem statement, we will require the actual simulator data with more data points.